Apollo Twin Support Information

 Important: Apollo Twin has a locking power supply connector to prevent accidental disconnection.
 When inserting, first align the two tab "wings" on the power cable's barrel connector to the notches on the power input.
 Then rotate the barrel clockwise to secure it to the Apollo Twin chassis.

-- Apply power to Apollo Twin using the rear panel's power switch.
+- Power on Apollo Twin with the rear panel power switch.

 Connect to Input Sources and Monitor System(s)

 One typical setup is illustrated below.
 Note that because the Hi-Z Instrument input on the front panel uses channel 1, the microphone is connected to channel 2 so both sources can be used at the same time.

 For complete details about all of Apollo Twin's connectors and controls, see the Apollo Twin Hardware Manual.

 - Download the latest UAD Powered Plug-Ins software installer.
 The installer file is downloaded to the disk location specified in the web browser's preferences.
 You can watch the Apollo Twin Start Video that appears after clicking the download button to help you get started.